Astros vs. Giants Player Props Betting Odds

 Tucker Stats

-- Tucker has three doubles, five home runs, 19 walks and 20 RBI (28 total hits).
-He's also swiped five bases.
+- Tucker has 28 hits with three doubles, five home runs and 21 walks.
+He has driven in 20 runs with five stolen bases.

 Tucker Recent Games